tao101/Self-Hosted-Next.js-Supabase-Fullstack-Starter-Template/architecture.md

     - Handles user interface and user interactions.
     - Built using React, TypeScript, Tailwind CSS, and Shadcn UI.
     - Utilizes server-side rendering (SSR) and static site generation (SSG) where appropriate for performance and SEO.
-    - Manages application state using a state management library (e.g., Legend State).
+    - Manages application state using Legend State for reactive, fine-grained state management
+    - Integrated with Sentry for real-time error monitoring and performance tracking

 2.  **Backend (Next.js Actions & API Routes):**